We love cruising. We find it the perfect way to explore and take it easy when travelling with kids – something which is not easy to do!

-When we read about the brand new massive cruise ship, MSC Meraviglia, joining the MSC Cruises fleet in Europe, it felt like the perfect excuse to add this cruise to our Europe itinerary for our winter 2017/18 trip.
+When we read about the brand new massive cruise ship, MSC Meraviglia, joining the MSC Cruises fleet in Europe, it felt like the perfect excuse to add this cruise to our Europe itinerary.

 We have done one cruise since adding a fifth member to our family and that was hard work thanks to a crazy tiny cabin.
 We were even more sold on the Meraviglia when we saw their new “superfamily” cabins.
 Just perfect for “bigger” families.

 In this MSC Meraviglia review, I am going to show you around the ship and tell you all about the good, the bad and the ugly of taking our 7 day Mediterranean cruise.
 I’m also going to tell you what to pack.

 This is my fifth cruise across three cruise lines (Royal Caribbean, Carnival and now MSC Cruises).
 All the other cruises were from the US and it is impossible for me not to compare.

 There is so much to love about the MSC Meraviglia ship from the Swarovski staircases to the many pools and restaurants.

 We found the food very good with enough variety that we did not need to visit any of the paid restaurants.

 In fact, the food served by the MSC Meraviglia restaurants was much better than any of our previous cruises.
 The portion sizes were smaller but we found this a good thing as they focused more on quality.
 You can order as many as you like anyway so it’s not going to be an issue.